 O’CONNOR, DENIS, Roman Catholic priest, Basilian, educator, and archbishop; b.
-28 March 1841 in Pickering Township, Upper Canada, son of Denis O’Connor, a farmer, and Mary O’Leary; d.
+26 Feb.
+1841, probably in Newcastle District, Upper Canada, son of Denis O’Connor, a farmer, and Mary O’Leary; d.
 30 June 1911 in Toronto.

 Denis O’Connor, the eldest of three children, enrolled at St Michael’s College in Toronto in September 1852.
 A member of its founding class, he completed his classical and philosophical courses before entering the noviciate of the Congregation of St Basil in June 1859.
 After taking his first vows the following year, he travelled to France, where he studied theology at the Basilian colleges in Feyzin and Annonay.
 “In both institutions,” according to Father Robert Joseph Scollard, “his piety and judgment attracted attention.”
 Tuberculosis forced his return to Toronto in 1863 and precipitated his ordination, at St Mary’s Church on 8 December.

 For the next five years O’Connor was a semi-invalid.
 As soon as he returned to St Michael’s, in 1868, he was appointed acting administrator during the temporary absence of Charles Vincent*, the college’s superior.
 Given this unexpected opportunity, the young priest quickly showed his genius for organization, economy, and intelligent decisions.
 Jean-Mathieu Soulerin*, the Basilians’ superior general, who lived in Annonay, took notice and later instructed O’Connor to join Vincent in talks with Bishop John Walsh* of the diocese of Sandwich about the possibility of the Basilians’ resuming control of Assumption College in Sandwich (Windsor).